-Depreciation recapture is essentially a specially-taxed type of capital gain the resulting amount is taxed at a maximum rate of 25 percent.
-IRS defines as unrecaptured Section 1250 gain.
+Long-term stock losses can offset depreciation recapture gains on the sale of investment property.
+Depreciation recapture is treated as a type of capital gain, taxed at a maximum rate of 25%.
+The IRS designates this as unrecaptured Section 1250 gain.

 Can I deduct “carry-forward long term” capital tock losses against my short-term capital gains??